Halsu/halsu-plugins-for-streaming/README.md

 ### Enable Defringing

 Activates the erosion-based defringe algorithm to remove chromatic aberration and color fringing from semi-transparent edges.
-Particularly useful for cleaning up edges from keyers or footage with lens aberration.
+Particularly useful for cleaning up edges from keyers.
+Can save a shot - or ruin it.
+Use carefully, only when needed.

+**Performance**: The defringe algorithm is computationally intensive.
+Disable it when not needed, or reduce the search radius for better performance.

 ---

 ### Defringe Distance

 Controls the erosion distance for detecting core vs. edge pixels (0-100).
 Higher values treat more of the edge as "fringe" that needs correction.
 Start low and increase until fringing disappears.
+High values can be intensive to calculate.

 ---

 ### Defringe Search Radius

 Maximum distance to search for a clean "core" pixel color when correcting fringe (0-100).
-Higher values can fix wider fringe halos but may introduce color from distant areas.
+Higher values can fix wider fringe halos but may introduce color from distant areas - and they too can be VERY intensive to calculate.
+You have been warned.
+After setting defringe distance, start with a very low value, and increase until fringing is gone, no more.

 ![Defringe Settings](docs/images/Halsu_Relightwrap_06.png)